 Specious Sites: Tracking the Spread and Sway of Spurious News Stories at Scale

-Recommended citation: Hans WA Hanley, Deepak Kumar, and Zakir Durumeric.
+Recommended citation: Hans W. A. Hanley, Deepak Kumar, and Zakir Durumeric.
 "Specious Sites: Tracking the Spread and Sway of Spurious News Stories at Scale."
-(2023).
+45th IEEE Symposium on Security and Privacy 2024. https://www.hanshanley.com/files/Specious_Sites.pdf

-Misinformation, propaganda, and outright lies proliferate on the web, with some of these narratives having dangerous real-world consequences on public health, elections, and individual safety.
-However, despite the impact that misinformation has on online ecosystems, the research community largely lacks automated and programmatic approaches for tracking narratives across different platforms.
-In this work, utilizing daily scrapes of 1,633 unreliable news websites, the large-language model MPNet, and DP-Means clustering, we build a system to automatically isolate and analyze the narratives being spread within online ecosystems.
-Identifying 56,112 separate narratives being spread amongst these 1,633~websites, we describe the most prevalent narratives spread in 2022 and identify the most pivotal websites that originate and magnify narratives.
-Finally, we show how our system can be utilized to detect new narratives coming from unreliable news websites as well the efficacy of Politifact, Reuters, and AP News, in fact-checking these narratives.
-With a given story being able to spread for over three months before being fact-checked, our work shows the need for and provides a system to reliably, effectively, and continuously track narratives online.
+Misinformation, propaganda, and outright lies proliferate on the web, with some narratives having dangerous real-world consequences on public health, elections, and individual safety.
+However, despite the impact of misinformation, the research community largely lacks automated and programmatic approaches for tracking news narratives across online platforms.
+In this work, utilizing daily scrapes of 1,334 unreliable news websites, the large-language model MPNet, and DP-Means clustering, we introduce a system to automatically isolate and analyze the narratives spread within online ecosystems.
+Identifying 52,036 narratives on these 1,334 websites, we describe the most prevalent narratives spread in 2022 and identify the most influential websites that originate and magnify narratives.
+Finally, we show how our system can be utilized to detect new narratives originating from unreliable news websites and aid fact-checkers like Politifact, Reuters, and AP News in more quickly addressing misinformation stories.